Start your career in Health Care

 The Health Science programs provide a variety of options for students who wish to enter the healthcare job market.
 Students who successfully complete Health Science programs are prepared to take national and state licensing or certification exams for practice in the designated discipline.

-All TEAS Exams will be Remote Proctored (Virtual).
+All TEAS Tests will be Remote Proctored (Virtual).
 You must meet certain technical requirements to take this exam remotely.
 Please ensure that you are able to meet the following technical requirements:

 - Microphone: Any microphone, either internal or external